Importance of Cattle rearing, also known as cattle farming or livestock farming, is the practice of raising and breeding cattle for various purposes.

 11. Castration: removal of the male testes.

 12. Heat period: the period when the cow is ready to receive the bull for servicing.
-It occurs mid-way within the oestrus cycle.
+It occurs mid-way through the oestrus cycle.

 13. Oestrus cycle: the time interval between one heat period and another.